 Top goalscorer: Mamadou Niang (59)

 The first taste of silverware for the football club came in the 20s, with three Coupe de France trophies in 1924, 1926 and 1927 being a harbinger of their first French championship in 1929.
 The introduction of professionalism in French football paved way for further success, most notably two Ligue 1 titles and three Coupe de France trophies between 1935 and 1948.

 The club's first era of dominance arrived towards the end of the 60s, during Marcel Leclerc's reign as president.
 The ambitious businessman had no problems with signing big-name players, and Marseille quickly established themselves as one of the best clubs in the country.
 They claimed two Ligue 1 titles and two Coupe de France trophies before the temperamental Leclerc resigned in 1972 following a disagreement with the club's board.

 In 1986, the club's fortunes changed for the better when Bernard Tapie was appointed president.
 By assembling a team of superstars such as Jean-Pierre Papin, Didier Deschamps and Eric Cantona, Tapie made his intentions known – make Marseille the first team in French football to win the Champions League.

 Following a match-fixing scandal in 1994, Marseille was stripped of its Ligue 1 title (concerning the 1992-93 season) and got relegated to the Ligue 2 (the CL title was not affected though).
 This eventually led to Tapie leaving Marseille, which resulted in the club entering another period of decline before returning to the top division in 1996.
 After an 18-year post, the club won another Ligue 1 title in 2010.

 By Martin Wahl

 The logo of the club has shifted several times through history.
-In most versions the “M” has been a dominant part.
-The text below the M, “Droit au but”, has also been part of many versions of the logo and in English translates to “Right into the Goal”.
+In most versions the “M” letter has been a dominant part.
+The text below the letter, “Droit au but”, has also been a part of many versions of the logo, which translates in English to “Right into the Goal”.